whisthq/whist/.github/actions/db-migration/README.md

-# Fractal Database Migration Workflow
+# Whist Database Migration Workflow

 This subfolder contains all the Python logic to automatically perform database migrations.